 BS in Electrical Engineering, Bangalore University (India); MTech in Electronics and Ph.D. in Computer Science, Indian Institute of Science (India)

-Mohan Kumar is a Professor and Chair of the Department of Computer Science at RIT since 2013.
+Mohan Kumar is a Professor in the Department of Computer Science at RIT since 2013.
+He served as the chair of the department for 8 years from 2013 to June 2021.
 During the last 5 years, the computer science department, the largest at RIT, has made significant strides in many areas, including research output, and student graduations, persistence and diversity.

 Office of Naval Research